me5763/lab-fs19/pages/project-1.md

 ## Notes
 - This is an ***NX*** project, so model the parts in ***NX***.
 - The unit of the provided model is ***mm***.
 - It is not required to have exactly the same dimensions with the provided models.
-But make sure that your model have the similar features.
+But make sure that your model has all features.
-- There're some crucial dimensions related to **mate** which you need to keep them consistent for different parts.
+- There are some crucial dimensions related to **mate** which you need to keep consistent for different parts.
 Make sure that the four parts can be assembled as shown above without interference.

 ## What to submit?
 This project consists of two tasks: